 Finnish society is quite safe.
 However, disruptions may occur, even in normal conditions, and seriously influence the life of many Finns.
-In recent years, the water supply crisis in Nokia, Central Finland, and the school shootings are examples of this.
+In recent years, the water supply crisis in Nokia, Central Finland, school shootings and the Covid-19 pandemic are examples of this.

 The threat scenarios described in the Security Strategy for Society 2010 consist of the following:

 - a serious failure of the power supply

 - serious disruptions to telecommunications and information systems

 - serious disruptions to logistics

 - serious disturbances in the community infrastructure